 Why not to miss it:

 Seldom staged in the UK, this is a rare opportunity to see a fully staged production of a work that sits alongside Rossini’s Cenerentola, Dvořák’s Rusalka and Humperdinck’s Hänsel und Gretel as one of the great operatic fairytales.

 French opera is famous for its elaborate ballet sequences, and Cendrillon is no exception.
 At the heart of the opera is the ball at which Cinderella first meets Prince Charming.
 Massenet relishes the challenge of painting the gilded grandeur and spectacle of the royal court in music, and the result is a sequence of vivacious dances that hark back to the 18th-century world of fairytales.
 First the King himself enters, to stately accompaniment and plenty of cymbal crashes.
 He’s followed by the eligible young women, with a light-footed and tripping accompaniment from woodwind and strings, before the pace picks up and the dances turn boisterous and exhilarating.

-Fiona Shaw transforms this episode in her new production, preserving Massenet’s colourful music, but reimagining the dances as a series of elaborate, slightly surreal party games in which all the eligible young women compete with increasing desperation to win the attention of the Prince.
+The production transforms this episode, preserving Massenet’s colourful music, but reimagining the dances as a series of elaborate, slightly surreal party games in which all the eligible young women compete with increasing desperation to win the attention of the Prince.

 Cast and creative team: